John Garand: Designer of firearms

-In the late 1940s and early 1950s, Garand had designed and built a prototype bullpup rifle.
+In the late 1940s and early 1950s, Garand designed and built a prototype bullpup rifle.
 It fired the same cartridge as the M1, but the magazine, action and shape were completely different.
 It was a select-fire design, and had a firing rate of about 600rpm.
-When Garand retired in 1953, the second version of the T31 was incomplete, and remained so.
-The project was scrapped, and the gun was retired to the Springfield Armory museum in 1961.
+When Garand retired in 1953, the second version of the T31 was incomplete.
+The project was scrapped, and the prototype was retired to the Springfield Armory museum in 1961.

 Garand never received any royalties from his M1 rifle design despite over six and a half million M1 rifles being manufactured as he transferred all rights regarding his inventions to the U.S. on January 20, 1936.
 A bill was introduced in Congress to award him $100,000 in appreciation, but it did not pass.
 Garand remained in his consulting position with the Springfield Armory until his retirement in 1953.

-Personal life
+Personal life and death

-Garand married French Canadian widow Nellie Bruce Shepard (August 3, 1900 – February 25, 1986) on September 6, 1930 in Albany, New York.
+Garand married French Canadian widow Nellie Bruce Shepard (August 3, 1900 – February 25, 1986) on September 6, 1930, in Albany, New York.
 She had two daughters by her previous marriage, and they had a daughter and a son of their own.

 Garand died in Springfield, Massachusetts, on February 16, 1974, and was buried at Hillcrest Park Cemetery there.